chawins/Adversarial-Examples-Reading-List/README.md

 ---

 ## Defenses
-- N. Papernot, P. McDaniel, X. Wu, S. Jha, and A. Swami, **Distillation as a Defense to Adversarial Perturbations against Deep Neural Networks**, 2015.
+- :+1: &nbsp; N. Papernot, P. McDaniel, X. Wu, S. Jha, and A. Swami, **Distillation as a Defense to Adversarial Perturbations against Deep Neural Networks**, 2015.
-- A. Kurakin, G. Brain, I. J. Goodfellow, and S. Bengio, **Adversarial Machine Learning at Scale.**
+- :+1: &nbsp; A. Kurakin, G. Brain, I. J. Goodfellow, and S. Bengio, **Adversarial Machine Learning at Scale.**
   - First introduction of adversarial training with FGSM
 - S. Gu, L. Rigazio, **Towards Deep Neural Network Architectures Robust to Adversarial Examples**, 2015.
-- :+1: &nbsp; A. Mądry, A. Makelov, L. Schmidt, D. Tsipras, and A. Vladu, **Towards Deep Learning Models Resistant to Adversarial Attacks.**
+- :+1::+1: &nbsp; A. Mądry, A. Makelov, L. Schmidt, D. Tsipras, and A. Vladu, **Towards Deep Learning Models Resistant to Adversarial Attacks.**
   - Adversarial training with PGD provides strong defense (MNIST, CIFAR) even in white-box setting
 - S. Zheng, T. Leung, and I. Goodfellow, **Improving the Robustness of Deep Neural Networks via Stability Training.**
 - :+1: &nbsp; H. Kannan, A. Kurakin, I. Goodfellow, **Adversarial Logit Pairing**, 2018.
 - A. Galloway, T. Tanay, G. Taylor, **Adversarial Training Versus Weight Decay**, 2018.
 - A. Mosca, and G. Magoulas, **Hardening against adversarial examples with the smooth gradient method**, 2018.
-- A. Raghunathan, J. Steinhardt, and P. Liang, **Certified Defenses against Adversarial Examples**, 2018.
+- :+1: &nbsp; A. Raghunathan, J. Steinhardt, and P. Liang, **Certified Defenses against Adversarial Examples**, 2018.
 - W. Xu, D. Evans, and Q. Yanjun, **Feature Squeezing: Detecting Adversarial Examples in Deep Neural Networks**, NDSS 2018. [[link]](https://arxiv.org/abs/1704.01155)
   - Experiment with three "feature squeezing": reduce bit depth, local smoothing, non-local smoothing
   - Evaluated on MNIST, CIFAR-10, ImageNet.
 Some performance drop on CIFAR-10 and ImageNet
   - Each method works well with different types of norms (i.e. bit depth reduction is very good against $L_2$ or $L_\infty$, smoothing is good against $L_0$, etc.)
   - Can be used as a detector by comparing ($L_1$ distance) logits of the input before and after squeezing
   - Obvious adaptive adversary does not succeed
+- N. Worzyk, and O. Kramer, **Properties of adv−1 – Adversarials of Adversarials**, ESANN 2018. [[link]](https://www.elen.ucl.ac.be/Proceedings/esann/esannpdf/es2018-164.pdf)
+  - Apply various adversarial example generation methods on top of adversarial examples, measure $L_2$ difference for detecting adversarial examples
+  - A good portion of "doubly adversarial" examples revert to their original correct class, depending on which attack is used first and which is used after
+- S. Srisakaokul, Z. Zhong, Y. Zhang, W. Yang, and T. Xie, **MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks**, 2018. [[link]](https://arxiv.org/abs/1809.00065)
+  - They propose a simple scheme of adversarial training with multiple models: to summarize, the first model is trained on clean samples, and each of the subsequent models is trained on a union of clean samples and FGSM adversarial examples generated from all of the models before it.
+  - The rebustness relies on the random model selection, and each model is not robust to its own adversarial examples but significantly more robust to adversarial examples generated from the other models.

 ### Defenses with GAN, VAE
 - Y. Song at al., **PixelDefend: Leveraging Generative Models to Understand and Defend Against Adversarial Examples**, 2017. [[link]](https://arxiv.org/abs/1710.10766)
 - S. Shen et al., **APE-GAN: Adversarial Perturbation Elimination with GAN.**
-- D. Meng and H. Chen, **MagNet: a Two-Pronged Defense against Adversarial Examples.** [[link]](https://arxiv.org/abs/1705.09064)
+- :+1: &nbsp; D. Meng and H. Chen, **MagNet: a Two-Pronged Defense against Adversarial Examples.** [[link]](https://arxiv.org/abs/1705.09064)
   - Use autoencoder to "detect" and "reform" adversarial examples.
   - Detect: measure probability divergence (Jensen-Shannon divergence + temperature) on classifier's after-softmax output
   - Reform: use output of autoencoder to reconstruct adversarial examples (hoping that it will be reconstructed to the valid distribution)
     - Problem: autoencoder is not perfect as it incurs some reconstruction loss, which is also in some L-p norm.
 White-box attack can easily obtain the gradient.
-- P. Samangouei, M. Kabkab, and R. Chellappa, **Defense-GAN: Protecting Classifiers Against Adversarial Attacks Using Generative Models**, 2018. [[link]](https://arxiv.org/abs/1805.06605)
+- :+1: &nbsp; P. Samangouei, M. Kabkab, and R. Chellappa, **Defense-GAN: Protecting Classifiers Against Adversarial Attacks Using Generative Models**, 2018. [[link]](https://arxiv.org/abs/1805.06605)
   - Use WGAN trained on MNIST (F-MNIST, CelebA) in addition to any black-box neural network, which is trained on the same training set.
 Works against both white-box and black-box attacks.
   - Use gradient descent to search a latent variable $z$ that produces a sample $G(z)$ closest in L2 distance to a given input $x$, i.e. $\min ||G(z) - x||_2^2$
   - Problems: require GAN that can model the data distribution (almost) perfectly, GD steps add lots of overhead, still vulnerable to on-distribution adversarial examples
-- Ilyas et al., **The Robust Manifold Defense: Adversarial Training using Generative Models**, 2018.
+- :+1: &nbsp; Ilyas et al., **The Robust Manifold Defense: Adversarial Training using Generative Models**, 2018.
-- L. Schott et al., **Towards the First Adversarially Robust Neural Network Model on MNIST**, 2018. [[link]](https://arxiv.org/abs/1805.09190)
+- :+1: &nbsp; L. Schott et al., **Towards the First Adversarially Robust Neural Network Model on MNIST**, 2018. [[link]](https://arxiv.org/abs/1805.09190)
   - ABS (Analysis by Synthesis): train VAE for each class of MNIST, use GD to find a point in the latent space that minimizes lower bound of log-likelihood (for VAE's of all classes), finetune with learnable class-dependent scalar, pass to softmax for classification
   -  Greate evaluation: evaluated on different attacks, norms, and with multiple defenses.
 For each sample, use many attacks and report one with smallest distortion
   -  ABS seems to be the most robust model for all norms ($L_0, L_2, L_\infty$), but successful attacks on ABS have a high variance of distortion